MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-one-computer.md

 ## Next steps

-To install Service Manager on two computers.
-This scenario is useful for testing Service Manager in a lab environment, review [Install Service Manager on two computers](install-two-computers.md).
+To install Service Manager on two computers, which is a useful scenario for testing Service Manager in a lab environment, review [Install Service Manager on two computers](install-two-computers.md).